Against the Current (band): Music history

 On May 11, 2018, Against the Current released two singles, "Strangers Again" and "Almost Forgot", from the album Past Lives, released on September 28, 2018.
 On August 17, 2018, the band released the single "Personal".
 The single "Voices" was released on September 14, 2018.

 On October 28, 2020, Against the Current released their new song "That Won't Save Us", followed by a second single, "Weapon", on March 10, 2021.
 These were followed up by a third song "Again & Again", featuring Guardin, on June 23, 2021.
 The bands first EP since 2015's Gravity called Fever was released on July 23, 2021.

 On January 10, 2022, Against the Current collaborated with the League of Legends European Championship for a song called "Wildfire", with casters Vedius and Drakos as guest vocalists, as part of a promotion for the 2022 Spring Season of its League of Legends esports regional league run.
 In August 2022, they announced that they were no longer signed to Fueled by Ramen.
-Since then they have released the independent singles "Blindfolded", "'Good Guy'" and "Silent Stranger", accompanied with the start of their Nightmares & Daydreams World Tour.
+Since then they have released the independent singles "Blindfolded", "Good Guy" and "Silent Stranger", accompanied with the start of their Nightmares & Daydreams World Tour.
 In 2024, they also released "Barely Breathing" and "Caught It", for which they collaborated with From Ashes to New and Voilà respectively.

 On July 11, 2025, the band released a new EP available in digital format called Bonus Tracks, under the Fueled By Ramen label.
 It includes four tracks already featured as bonus songs on the Japanese versions of the albums In Our Bones and Past Lives.

+In March 2026, the band released the single "Heavenly", followed by "Dead Man Walking" in May, "Always You & I" in July, and "Protégé" on September 9, with which they announced their third studio album, Till Death & Back, scheduled for release on October 30, 2026.